 The Dead Sea scrollsThe Dead Sea Scrolls from Qumran are probably the best preserved document of pre-Christian ideology.
 They are from the Roman era, but they were never "edited" by the Roman empire.
 Both the writing style and the contents reflect the real thinking of the pre-Christian era.
 The date of the Dead Sea Scrolls has not been determined for sure yet.
 One theory has it that the Essenes who wrote it predate Jesus (they are not mentioned in the New Testament), and that therefore Jesus was just one of them.
-One theory is that they were written right after Jesus' death and that they represent early Christian thinking (the Essenes are not mentioned in the New Testament precisely because the New Testament is written by Essenes).
+One theory is that they were written right after Jesus' death and that they represent early Christian thinking (according to this theory, the Essenes are not mentioned in the New Testament precisely because the New Testament is written by Essenes).
 In the latter case, James the Just would then be a protagonist of the story, whereas Jesus would be only a marginal figure, a sort of magician who happened to become famous.

 But there is disagreement on when the Dead Sea Scrolls were written.
 They deal at length with a good man and with an evil man who were fighting for control of the "movement".
 If the Dead Sea Scrolls predate Jesus, then Jesus was the product of a culture that had been around for a while and we may never find out who the two protagonists were.
 If the Dead Sea Scrolls were written by the early Christians, then a strong possibility is that James is the good man and Paul is the evil man (challenging James' doctrine).
 But then the Dead Sea Scroll don't talk of Jesus at all.
 Why wouldn't a Christian text talk of Jesus at all?